What are Projects and why are they useful?

 Sometimes we run more than one project for a Client, or an Opportunity that we win is delivered through more than a single Project path.
-To help minimise data entry you can Duplicate an existing project simply by clicking the Duplicate button.
+To help minimise data entry you can Duplicate an existing project simply by clicking Duplicate Project .

-Once you confirm the dialogue a new Project will be created for that Client or Contact and given the same name with (2) after it.
+Once you confirm the warning dialog box a new Project will be created for that Client or Contact and given the same name with (2) after it.
 You can then modify any details that need to be modified before starting to deliver it.